Chateau Lascombes

 2013 Lascombes 89p

 Tasted twice - last time in December 2016.
 Consistent notes.
 Quite successful for the vintage.
-Adorable, light, round and soft.
+Adorable, light, round, and soft.
 Very tasty.
-Bad weather conditions during the growing season didn't allow to make better wine.
-To consume before its 10 years birthday.
+Bad weather conditions during the growing season didn't allow to make a better wine.
+To consume before its ten years birthday.

 2012 Lascombes 93p

 Tasted five times - last time in September 2017.
 Consistent notes.
-Lovely, aromatic, catchy, seductive and tasty wine, which takes you by storm.
+Lovely, aromatic, catchy, seductive, and tasty wine which takes you by storm.
 Sweet fruit and tannin, all packed in velvet.
-Not that rich, concentrated and long as 2016, 2015 and 2010, but who cares.
+Barely as rich, concentrated, and long as 2016, 2015, and 2010, but who cares?
 Significantly cheaper than chateaux' big vintages.
 Splendid effort for the vintage!

 2011 Lascombes 88p